Our Entrepreneurial Journey

 Business was booming and PaperQueen continued to create beautiful invitations and personalized social stationery.
 However, towards the end of the decade they began to notice a slight decline in sales, due to the ever increasing popularity of the internet.
 Feeling this, they decided they needed to take the leap and go to market themselves with their own greeting card line.

 PaperQueen made their debut appearance at the National Stationery Show in New York, gaining many new vendors and was nominated for Best New Stationery Line.
 Only three companies were chosen for this nomination among over 500 stationery companies.
 PaperQueen also landed a new key vendor, Papyrus, who, until recently, operated 450 locations throughout Canada and the United States.

-Even though sales were strong, the fact couldn't be ignored anymore that the internet was directly impacting the stationery and invitation business worldwide and it was only going to get worse.
+Even though sales were strong, the fact could no longer be ignored that the internet was directly impacting the stationery and invitation business worldwide and it was only a matter of time before it got even worse.
 Why would people continue to write and mail when they could simply text or email for free?